damstaylor/event-dashboard/README.md

 ### Prequisites
 - Node.JS 16+
-- Mariadb Server (or Mysql Server), either [installed](https://mariadb.org/) or ran in a docker instance
+- Mariadb Server (or Mysql Server), either [installed locally](https://mariadb.org/) or ran in a docker instance

 ### Recommended Tools
-- Visual Studio Code with Vetur and i18n Ally extensions
+- Editor: Visual Studio Code with a vuejs extension (Vetur or Volar) and i18n Ally extensions
-- HeidiSql
+- SQL Browser: HeidiSql or Dbeaver
-- Postman
+- (Optionnal) API Tester: Postman

 ### Create local database
-- Open your SQL Browser
+- Open a SQL Browser
 - Connect to your local server (by default 127.0.0.1:3306) with the root credentials (root and the password you set at installation time)
 - Create the database (name: exercice, encoding: utf8mb4_general_ci, Engine: InnoDB)